Luis Toledo: Deltona man murder trial sentencing | WFTV

 A jury found Luis Toledo guilty during his trial in St. Augustine in November.

-He was convicted of killing his wife in a jealous rage in 2013 because of an affair, then killing her two young children to eliminate witnesses.
+He was convicted of killing his wife in a jealous rage in 2013 because of an affair and then killing her two young children to eliminate witnesses.
+Their bodies were never found.

 Photos: Yessenia Suarez, Thalia Otto and Michael Otto